 - A UV light is typically a small tube like a fluorescent light bulb that is installed by an HVAC technician inside your HVAC ductwork.
 All air passing through the duct is exposed to the sterilizing effect of the light.

 - UV lights may also be added at certain system components that tend to breed toxic mold or bacteria, such as the A/C evaporator coil enclosed in the indoor air handler.
 Continuous exposure to ultraviolet light prevents growth of these contaminants.

 - Most UV light bulbs are rated at just 36 watts and thus consume little electricity.

 - UV light destroys microorganisms by neutralizing the reproductive process.
 These ultraviolet wavelengths are also present in natural sunlight and have no effect on humans.

-Ask the professionals at Sherlock Heating & Air Conditioning for more information about the benefits of UV lights to enhance indoor air quality.
+Ask the professionals at Sherlock Plumbing Heating & Air for more information about the benefits of UV lights to enhance indoor air quality.